mantidproject/mantid/docs/source/algorithms/DirectILLCollectData-v1.rst

 Description
 -----------

 An initial step of the reduction workflow for the direct geometry TOF spectrometers at ILL.
-It reads and merges NeXus data files, normalizes data to monitor, subtracts a flat background, and adjust the TOF scale to conform to Mantid standards.
+It reads and merges NeXus data files, normalizes data to monitor, subtracts a flat background, and adjusts the TOF scale to conform to Mantid standards.
 More information on how this algorithm interacts with the rest of the ILL's TOF reduction suite can be found :ref:`here <DirectILL>`.
 The workflow of this algorithm is shown in the diagram below:

 .. diagram:: DirectILLCollectData-v1_wkflw.dot